 With these new features, the ERC-777 can check the nature of the action that is it is trying to execute and come to a conclusion as to whether or not the action is to be performed.
 Thus, in the case of a token transaction being sent the wrong way, the transaction will be nullified sending the tokens back to the original owner of the token.
 To make ERC-777 more interesting, it was designed to allow ERC-20 to upgrade easily to ERC-777.
 Unfortunately, however, ERC-777 was not adopted immediately by all projects that use ERC-20, and the general Ethereum Community's consensus is that it will eventually be implemented although it might take some more time.

 ERC-721 is a token but it is a Non-Fungible Token or—as it is better known by the blockchain community—an NFT.
-The ERC-721 allows developers to create a token which cannot be shared between multiple owners and can contain stats and or features for each individual NFT created.
+The ERC-721 allows developers to create a token that cannot be shared between multiple owners and can contain stats and or features for each individual NFT created.
 Not surprisingly the ERC-721 function has been widely adopted by many dapp games who created NFTs that represent characters or items.

 The perfect example of this is Etheremon, where each Etheremon is an NFT implementing ERC-721 functions.
 Players can trade their Etheremon with each other.
 No player can share a piece of the Etheremon; if it needs to be transferred from one owner to another, it must be transferred as a whole NFT.
 Meanwhile, in the game players can train and battle their Etheremons causing their Etheremons' stats to increase or decrease.
 In the case of the breeding feature in the game, whenever a new Etheremon is created, a new NFT is created in the Ethereum network and ownership automatically goes to the individual that requested the action.